raelgc/es-logo/README.md

 This is a [EmulationStation](https://github.com/RetroPie/EmulationStation) splash screen (i.e, a [plymouth](https://wiki.ubuntu.com/Plymouth) theme) for Ubuntu.

-It presents a simple EmulationStation theme in a black background with progress dots.
+It presents a simple EmulationStation logo in a black background with progress dots.
 It's based on the `ubuntu-logo-scale-2` plymouth.

 ## Install